 - points, structures, screening, and landscaping existing on site. - 2.
-Site plan or plans to scale specifying the location of telecommunications facilities, transmission building and/or other accessory uses, access, parking, landscaped areas. adjacent uses.
-Applicants shall submit both a paper location map and a digitized location map in a format compatible with the GIS software currently utilized by the City. - 3.
-Scaled elevations showing the impact of the proposed support structure or antenna. - 4.
-Landscaped plan to scale indicating size, spacing, and type of plantings required in Sec.
-10-3H. - 5.
-A full description of the environment surrounding the proposed telecommunications facility, including any adjacent dwellings, zoning districts, structures, and sites of historic significance, streetscapes, or scenic view areas. - 6.
-Information and drawings showing that the proposed facility and support structure satisfy the aesthetic requirements of Sec.
-10-3E. - 7.
-A description of anticipated needs for maintenance the telecommunications facility, including frequency of service, personnel needs, equipment needs, and traffic, noise, or safety impacts of such maintenance. - 8.
+Site plan or plans to scale specifying the location of telecommunications facilities, transmission building and/or other accessory uses, access, parking, fences, landscaped areas, and adjacent uses.
+Applicants shall submit both a paper location map and a digitized location map in a format compatible with the GIS software currently utilized by the City. - Scaled elevations showing the impact of the proposed support structure or antenna. - Landscaped plan to scale indicating size, spacing, and type of plantings required in Sec.
+10-3H. - A full description of the environment surrounding the proposed telecommunications facility, including any adjacent dwellings, zoning districts, structures, and sites of historic significance, streetscapes, or scenic view areas. - Information and drawings showing that the proposed facility and support structure satisfy the aesthetic requirements of Sec.
+10-3E. - A description of anticipated maintenance needs for the telecommunications facility, including frequency of service, personnel needs, equipment needs, and traffic, noise, or safety impacts of such maintenance. - 8.
 Report from a professional engineer licensed in Georgia, or other appropriate qualified industry expert, documenting the following: - a.
-Support structure or antenna type, height, and design; - b.
-Engineering, economic, and other pertinent factors governing selection of the proposed design; - c.
-Total anticipated capacity of the telecommunications facility, including numbers and types of antennas which can he accommodated:
+Support structure or antenna type, height, and design; - Engineering, economic, and other pertinent factors governing selection of the proposed design; - Total anticipated capacity of the telecommunications facility, including numbers and types of antennas which can be accommodated;

 - d.
 Evidence of structural integrity of the support structure or alternative support structure; - e.
-Structural failure characteristics of the telecommunications facility and demonstration that site setbacks are of adequate size to contain debris; and - f.
-Certification that the antenna and related equipment or appurtenances comply with all current regulations of Federal Communications the Commission, with specific reference Federal Communications to Commission regulations governing electromagnetic non-ionizing radiation (NIER), and that the radio frequency levels meet the American National Standards Institute (ANSI) guidelines for public safety. - 9.
-The identity of a community liaison officer appointed by the applicant to resolve issues of concern to neighbors relating to the and residents construction and operation of the facility, including name, address, telephone number, and electronic mail Identification address. of geographic service area for the subject installation, including a map showing the site and the nearest or associated telecommunications facility sites within the network.
+Structural failure characteristics of the telecommunications facility and demonstration that site and setbacks are of adequate size to contain debris; and - Certification that the antenna and related equipment or appurtenances comply with all current regulations of Federal Communications Commission, with specific reference Federal to Communications Commission regulations governing electromagnetic non-ionizing radiation (NIER), and that the radio frequency levels meet the American National Standards Institute (ANSI) guidelines for public safety. - 9.
+The identity of a community liaison officer appointed by the applicant to resolve issues of concern to neighbors and residents relating to the construction and operation of the facility, including name, address, telephone number, and electronic mail address.
+Identification of the geographic service area for the subject installation, including a map showing the site and the nearest or associated telecommunications facility within the network.
 Describe the distance between the telecommunications facility sites.
 Describe how this service area fits into and is necessary for the service network, such as whether the antenna or support structure is needed for coverage or capacity. - 10.
 If the proposed site is in the Rural (RL) zoning district, applicant must describe why an alternate zoning district was not proposed by identifying: - a.
-What good faith efforts and measures were taken to secure such an alternate site and why such efforts were unsuccessful: - b.
-Why such an alternate site was not technologically, legally, or economically feasible; and
+What good faith efforts and measures were taken to secure such an alternate site and why such efforts were unsuccessful; - Why such an alternate site was not technologically, legally, or economically feasible; and